serdarshenol/NavigationBackport/README.md

 @EnvironmentObject var navigator: Navigator<ScreenType>
 ```

-As well as allowing you to inspect the path elements, the navigator can be used to push new screens, pop, pop to a specific screen or pop to the root.

 ### Navigation functions

 Whether interacting with an `Array`, an `NBNavigationPath`, or a `Navigator`, a number of utility functions are available for easier navigation, such as: